 Step 3: Marks from markers, crayons, etc. are much harder to remove.
 While the colloquial wisdom is to try rubbing alcohol, smart speaker manufacturers are very clear that only the tiniest amount or, preferably, none at all, should be used.
 Plus, you could risk damaging the fabric or its dye in the process.
 Avoid detergents and other soaps, too.

-Instead, we suggest trying a magic eraser like the Mr. Clean variety in combination with some of our steps from above for your best shot at getting rid of these serious marks.
+Instead, we suggest trying ain combination with some of our steps from above for your best shot at getting rid of these serious marks.

 Step 4: Let the device sit and thoroughly dry for an hour or two before plugging it back in.

 You’ve got options!
-We recommend something like the amazingly versatile Sonos One speaker.
+We recommend something like the amazingly versatile.

 - The best smart light switch for Alexa, Google Home, and HomeKit